 A conventional oven is what you might be most familiar with.
-Since most recipes are written for conventional ovens, people often feel more comfortable cooking with them because you don’t need to adjust time to account for hot air circulation like fan convection ovens sometimes require.
-Also, since True convection ovens have the potential to cook faster, they may require both time and temperature adjustments as well.
+Since most recipes are written for conventional ovens, people often feel more comfortable cooking with them.
+There’s no need to adjust time or temperature to account for hot air circulation and faster cooking times1 like fan convection ovens sometimes require.

 Both convection and conventional ovens have benefits.
 See what each offers so you know what you want to bring home.